hedra-digital/scielo_publishing_schema/README.md

 ==============================

 This project is a SciELO Docs code fork.
-We plan to parse SPC, Jats and Bits XML Schemata to LaTeX, using pandoc and pandoc-jats and here you will find LaTeX code for each xml tag, a tex file and a PDF.
+We plan to parse SPC, Jats and Bits XML Schemata to LaTeX, using pandoc and pandoc-jats.

-Here is the Bits, Jats and SPS to be described:
+Bits, Jats and SPS tags to be described:

 | BITS                            | JATS                            | SCIELO (SPS 1.5)                |